-The 2 wheeled scooter is the original type from Razor® revolution and is a solid-construction design made of aluminum, which is aircraft-graded.
+The 2 wheeled scooter is the original type of Razor® revolution and is a solid construction design made of aluminum, which is aircraft-graded.
 The kick scooter is lightweight traditional-type and is a little trickier than the 3 wheeled.

-This has 98mm wheels, ABEC bearings and are lined with inline urethane wheels, which make them more nimble for certain riding styles, but less so for stability.
+This has 98mm wheels, ABEC bearings and is lined with inline urethane wheels, which make them more nimble for certain riding styles, but less so for stability.
 The top speed can be reduced quickly with a rear fender stopping mechanism, which brakes quicker than some with the unique patented design.
 The deck has been designed for speed and less about stability and balance, but this will be music to some kids.

 This can handle just under 150 pounds as 143 lbs as a max weight capacity and is recommended for 5 years and older.
 This has 2 years of a difference than the last in this review and this comes down to the difficulty factor, which is standard when comparing 2 wheels to 3.
 The handlebars can be adjusted as all can in this comparison and with excellent grips, this is a good contender overall for first place.

-Parents often wonder which scooter for 5 year old’s is best and you might want to consider this if your child is slightly older, because this is harder to learn.
-However the cool-kids down at the skate park will be riding a board like this, but everything has a time and place.
+Parents often wonder which scooter for 5 years old’s is best and you might want to consider this if your child is slightly older because this is harder to learn.
+However the cool kids down at the skate park will be riding a board like this, but everything has a time and place.

 Razor Jr. Lil’ Pink Kick Scooter

 This is the smallest in the review and the 3 wheel design is great for stability.
 The more centered to the ground the more overall control, however, this is on for those that are not too large.
 The low-profile makes scooting super-easy and fun which is why this is a great choice, although maybe the color limits it to the girls.